 Mauna Loa, one of the two 4000-meter peaks on the island of Hawai’i, is the largest volcano on earth, as measured by volume.
 It’s still active: the last flow, in 1984, came within 4 miles of the town of Hilo.
 Raw black lava flows mark its flanks, and sometimes you can see it smoking.

 Up in the thin, dry air on Mauna Loa is a wilderness of brittle lava rock, an immense caldera, and harsh tropical sun.
 The temperatures are cold – it snows – and the wind howls, but the sun remains at its brutal tropical angle.
 Sounds like a fantastic hike, right?

 You can’t not do it, though: a 4000-meter peak that’s not a technical climb is pretty much impossible for hikers like us to pass up.
-So Seth and I summited Mauna Loa last September.
+So Seth and I summited Mauna Loa in September 2018.
 After many months aboard CELESTE at sea level, it was quite the challenge….

 Mauna Loa seen at sunset from Mauna Kea (yes, that’s snow in the foreground.
 Aloha!)